-3. N. Dress Code Consequences
+3. Q. Dress Code Consequences

-Teachers will be checking for dress code compliance as each student enters the classroom at 8:00 a.m.
-Students must be in the appropriate attire.
-Any student out of compliance will be required to change into the appropriate attire.
-A parent or guardian will be contacted to bring the appropriate clothing to school.
-Students are not allowed to attend class until they wear clothing as stipulated by the dress code.
-Continuous dress code violations will lead to a parent conference, suspension, or other administrative action.
+Teachers will conduct dress code checks as students enter the classroom promptly at 8:00 a.m.
+It is expected that students adhere to the established dress code.
+Any student found not to be in compliance will be requested to change into appropriate attire.
+Parents or guardians will be notified to provide the necessary clothing if needed.
+Students will not be permitted to participate in class activities until they are dressed according to the dress code standards.
+Repeated violations of the dress code may result in a parent conference, suspension, or other administrative measures.

-3. O. Lunch and Cafeteria Procedures
+3. R. Lunch and Cafeteria Procedures